goharbor/community/proposals/new/single-active-replication.md

 ## Changes Made

-- Added a **"Single Active Replication"** checkbox in the replication policy UI.
+- Added a **"Single active replication"** checkbox in the replication policy UI.
-- Implemented `execution skipping` logic to prevent the start of overlapping replication tasks.
+- Implemented logic to prevent overlapping replication tasks.
 - Updated the `replication policy` model to include the **single_active_replication** flag.
 - Updated replication worker logic to account for the **single active replication** constraint.
 - Added a new `single_active_replication` column in the database schema for the policy.